IsraelV21/IsraelV21/README.md

 - Hello I'm @IsraelV21.
 Currently a Computer Engineering Major at Portland State University.
-The pleasure is all mine
+The pleasure is all mine.
 - I’m interested in collaboration and sharpening my programming skills
 - I’m currently learning Verilog
 - I’m looking to collaborate on drivers and hardware projects